dojo/docs/developer/design/builder.rst

 ``basePath`` is used as the reference path when resolving relative source paths.
-This design allows a profile resource to be constructed and reside within a package hierarchy in such a way that it is independent of both the location of the package hierarchy within the file system and the current working directory at the time the build program is invoked.
+This design allows a profile resource to be constructed and reside within a package hierarchy in such a way that it is independent of both the location of the package hierarchy within the greater file system and the current working directory at the time the build program is invoked.

 Profile resources are Javascript resources that are evaluated by the build system.
 They are not restricted to hold